oxc-project/javascript-parser-in-rust/blog/grammar.md

 Chrome throws this error with a mysterious message "Uncaught SyntaxError: Illegal 'use strict' directive in function with non-simple parameter list".

-More in depth explanation is described in [this blog post](https://humanwhocodes.com/blog/2016/10/the-ecmascript-2016-change-you-probably-dont-know/) by the author of ESLint.
+A more in-depth explanation is described in [this blog post](https://humanwhocodes.com/blog/2016/10/the-ecmascript-2016-change-you-probably-dont-know/) by the author of ESLint.

 :::info